Biology Research Concentration

 K-12 Science Outreach

 Participation in science education outreach can be an incredibly fulfilling activity.
 Our outreach program focuses on bringing engaging, interesting, and age-appropriate science into K-12 classrooms in the Spokane Public Schools.
-Each GU student enrolled in the Research Option is required to do science education outreach through Science in Action! or a similar program, for a total of 16 hours in a single semester.
+Each GU student enrolled in the Research Concentration is required to do science education outreach through Science in Action! or a similar program, for a total of 16 hours in a single semester.
 Participation in these programs fulfills the Gonzaga Service Learning requirement for some classes.
 For details and scheduling information, contact Rachel Zack